jlelong/LaTeX-Workshop-wiki/Hover.md

 ## Previewing references

-When [`latex-workshop.hover.reference.enabled`](#latex-workshophoverreferenceenabled) is set to `true`, moving the mouse over a `\ref` related command displays the piece of `tex` with the corresponding label as a tooltip.
-Moreover, if the label refers to a math environment as described in [Preview equations](#Preview-equations) and [`latex-workshop.hover.preview.ref.enabled`](#latex-workshophoverpreviewrefenabled) is set to `true`, math preview is rendered instead of showing the tex content.
+When [`latex-workshop.hover.ref.enabled`](#latex-workshophoverrefenabled) is set to `true`, moving the mouse over a `\ref` related command displays the piece of `tex` with the corresponding label as a tooltip.
+Moreover, if the label refers to a math environment as described in [Preview equations](#Preview-equations), math preview is rendered instead of showing the tex content.
 The tooltip has a `View on pdf` link to jump to the corresponding location in the `PDF` viewer.
 It only calls `synctex` as if you were directly calling _SyncTeX from cursor_ and therefore it requires a PDF viewer for the current `.tex` file to be opened.

 <img src="https://github.com/James-Yu/LaTeX-Workshop/raw/master/demo_media/hover-ref.gif" alt="Hover on \ref demo" height="300px">